 Why Visit El Chalten

+Last on our list of places to visit in Argentina is El Chalten.
 Welcome to the Argentinian side of Patagonia and the home of Cerro Fitz Roy.
-This is outdoor enthusiast heaven.
+This is an outdoor enthusiast heaven.
 Here you can enjoy trekking and climbing amongst the incredible landscapes.
 If you only have one day, I’d recommend spending half of it hiking to Laguna de Los Tres.
 Here you will see a turquoise glacier silt lake standing in front of a spectacular glacier.
 Keep in mind, when traveling in Patagonia, prepare for all weather conditions.